ostrolucky/stdinho/README.md

 # Your colleague: View them
 $ curl 127.0.0.1:1337

-# You: Zip a folder and share it
+# You: Zip a folder, share it and save it locally as well
-$ zip -r - project|stdinho
+$ zip -r - project|stdinho -f project.zip
 # Somebody else: Save a zip
 $ curl 127.0.0.1:1337 -o project.zip
 ```